Grand Manan: Infrastructure

+By 1832 schools were established by the Episcopalian Church.
+The Anglophone South School District operates the K–12 Grand Manan Community School.
+A skate park was added in 2021.

-The only medical facility is the Grand Manan Hospital, operated by Horizon Health Network, provides family medicine, emergency medicine and palliative care.
+The Grand Manan Hospital, operated by Horizon Health Network, provides family medicine, emergency medicine and palliative care.
 The hospital also has an eight-bed inpatient unit.
 There are onsite diabetes clinics, physiotherapy as well as telemedicine.
 Diagnostics include x-ray, EKG, and blood and specimen collecting.
+The ambulance station contains a memorial garden in honour of paramedic Billy Mallock and pilot Klaus Sonenberg who were killed when a medevac plane crashed in 2014.